pgroonga/pgroonga.github.io/reference/functions/pgroonga-highlight-html.md

 Here is an example of implementing keyword search feature with `pgroonga_highlight_html`.

-Imagine you are building a blog, and for simplicity, this blog's post model only has 'id', 'title' and 'body' fields.
+Imagine you are building a blog, and for simplicity, this blog's post model only has `id`, `title` and `body` fields.

 ```sql
 CREATE TABLE posts (